How to Secure a Spot in Gmail Primary Inbox

 At Campaign Refinery, we understand the importance of targeted communication in email marketing, which is why we offer a sophisticated tag-based segmentation system.

-Unlike traditional list-based segmentation, our tag-based approach lets you assign users to an unlimited number of lists and modify assignments on the fly.
+Unlike traditional list-based segmentation, our email tags-based approach lets you assign users to an unlimited number of lists and modify assignments on the fly.
 So, you can target the right person at the right time with the right message.

 Send Personalized Emails